A Cruel Angel's Thesis: Composition and lyrics

 An interlude chorus with the words faria (ファリアー) and setameso (セタメソー) was also included in the song; the interlude's lyrics are not from an existing language and were created by arranger Toshiyuki Ōmori.
 The chorus was sung by Ōmori, Takahashi, and her brother Gō Takahashi.
+When asked about their meaning, Ōmori stated that "the words suddenly came down from the sky" during the writing.

 Release

 On October 25, 1995, "The Cruel Angel's Thesis" was released as a single in two versions: in the first one, with a cover price of ¥1,049, it was accompanied by a song by Takahashi entitled "Tsuki no meikyū" (月の迷宮); the second version, with a cover price of ¥961 yen, includes "Fly Me to the Moon" performed by Claire Littley, the show's closing theme song.
 The second version was reissued on March 26, 2003, for the release of the Renewal Edition of Neon Genesis Evangelion.
 "The Cruel Angel's Thesis" was also included on albums dedicated to the anime soundtracks, starting with Neon Genesis Evangelion I, released on November 22, 1995; in the following Neon Genesis Evangelion II, released on February 16, 1996, the shorter "TV Size Version", which was used for broadcast by TV Tokyo, was also included.

 The song was included in other releases, such as the special box set The Day of Second Impact (September 13, 2000), Neon Genesis Evangelion: S² Works (December 4, 1998), Refrain of Evangelion (May 23, 2003), Neon Genesis Evangelion Decade (November 26, 2005), A. T. EVA01 Reference CD (December 21, 2007), Shin Godzilla vs Evangelion Symphony (December 27, 2017), Evangelion Finally (October 2020), and Neon Genesis Evangelion Soundtrack 25th Anniversary Box, a box containing several versions of the theme song.
 The track was later included on unrelated compilations, such as the Star Child Selection (28 January 2000), various Super Robot Tamashii anthologies in various mixes, pop'n music 12 Iroha AC CS pop'n music 10 (13 April 2005), Kids Song★Hit Paradise!
 (26 September 2008), Brass Band Koushien 3 (27 February 2008), and Nekoism 〜 Neko Oikawa Sakuhin-shū (21 February 2018).